dustinpfister/blog_posts/_posts/threejs-materials.md

 ### 7.2 - One loader to rule them all \( THREE.ObjectLoader \)

 The material loader might be the first option one might go with to go about loading materials, and if I just need to load materials and not much of anything else that will often work fine.
-However I have found that what often makes things a little tricky is the question of how to go about loading external image files that I wan tot use with the various material options that need a texture object.
+However I have found that what often makes things a little tricky is the question of how to go about loading external image files that I want to use with the various material options that need a texture object.
 Also the material loader is just simply that, so with that said what about geometry, objects, animations and so on.
 So then I am of the mindset that [the object loader](/2023/07/19/threejs-object-loader/) is a good option for having some kind of plain text format to work with that can then be loader with a loader option that is baked into the core of the threejs library alone.

 ```js
 // ---------- ----------